jkmathes/amf-dice/README.md

 Each CurieDice will detect its current roll and transmit that data to the server over BLE.
 The server processes this data and transmits that data to the game itself - a thick client written in Java.

 ## Componentry
 The dice component can be emulated through API into the node server.
-To simulate a roll:
+To simulate a roll of '6' from dice '1':

+<pre><code>
+curl -u amf:amf -X POST -H "Content-type: application/json" -d '{"dice": 1, "value": 6}' http://<serverhost>:8080/roll
+</code></pre>

+This can be done to test connectivity without having live BLE-connected dice.